Cup-and-saucer vines are among the most beautiful flowers that decorate our gardens over the summer.

 - It also requires well drained soil that is rich enough to support flowering.

 - Fertilize soil upon planting.

-Cup-and-saucer vine purchased in pots or in nursery pots
+Cup-and-saucer vine purchased in pots

 - If you’ve purchased your cup-and-saucer vine in a pot, wait for spring to transplant it to a rather sunny spot.